Google Chrome to Mark all HTTP sites as ‘Not Secure’ Starting in July 2018

 We will be making a change to our platform before the end of the month to comply with this new Google security standard.
 All DoJiggy website pages will be secured with an SSL certificate and render only Secure HTTPS pages.

 What is an SSL Certificate?

-A SSL (secure sockets layer) certificate insures a secure connection is established between a website user and the server where the website data originates.
+An SSL (secure sockets layer) certificate ensures a secure connection is established between a website user and the server where the website data originates.
 It is signified in a website’s URL by the use of HTTPS (instead of just HTTP).
 Secure sessions use encryption methods to ensure that data can be more safely transferred.

 If a website doesn’t provide an SSL certificate, an encrypted connection isn’t established.
 In fact, data sent using HTTPS is secured via three layers of protection:

 - Encryption: Encrypting the exchanged data to keep it secure from eavesdroppers.
 That means that while the user is browsing a website, nobody can listen or see conversations, track activities or steal personal information.

 - Data integrity: Data cannot be modified or corrupted during transfer, intentionally or otherwise, without being detected.

 - Authentication: Proves that users communicate with the intended website.